 “I praise God for having made me an orphan… but then finding me, calling me son and giving me a whole new family of HART ministry and Gypsy believers.”

-All of the work that HART accomplishes in the Gypsy communities of Ukraine is because of generous people like YOU in Canada and the USA.
+All of the work that HART accomplishes in the Gypsy communities of Ukraine is because of generous people like YOU.

 Thanks to all of you who are prayerfully and financially supporting these ministries.